-2025 is a weird, noisy year to begin investing.
-The headlines are packed with drama—rising interest rates, budget cuts, geopolitical turmoil, inflation, Tesla fires, you name it.
-There’s fear swirling in the media, but behind the curtain, trillions of dollars are being funneled into the U.S. economy.
+The beginning of the year is always weird and noisy to begin investing.
+The headlines are packed with drama—rising interest rates, budget cuts, geopolitical turmoil, inflation, you name it.
+There's fear swirling in the media, but behind the curtain, trillions of dollars are being funneled into the U.S. economy.

 So what does that mean?
 It means this market is ripe with opportunity.
 And if you know how to look for it, that $1,000 could become your first real stepping stone toward building long-term wealth.